ec-jrc/lisflood-utilities/README.md

 | Lisflood Usecases   |                                                           | https://github.com/ec-jrc/lisflood-usecases                     |

-## lisflood utilities
+## Intro

-**Note:** User guide of each tool is placed under the relative directory in a README.md file.

 Lisflood Utilities is a set of tools to help LISFLOOD users (or any users of PCRaster/netCDF files) to execute some mundane tasks that are necessary to operate lisflood.
 Here's a list of utilities you can find in lisflood-utilities package.